 In addition to their early-1970s series of Limnettes®, the Cybis studio also created various other plaques and decorative plates during the 1980s and 1990s.
-(The three circa-1950s religious themed plaques will appear in a separate post.)
+(The three circa-1950s religious themed plaques appear in the Religous Items post.)

 The studio did make at least one porcelain plaque during the “Ispanky era”.
 Cybis in Retrospect mentions but does not illlustrate a Branch with Apples (plaque) as having been made in 1964 but has no other information other than a size of 8.5”.

 The first plaque series was collectively called The Four Seasons although each was individually named.
 The porcelain plaque is mounted on green silk faille and framed behind glass.
 Only 60 of each ‘season’ were made, and they all sold for $875 each.
 Plaques are a bit more than 7.5” diameter; frames are 11.25” square.
 They are among the relatively few Cybis pieces that have the Phoenix logo painted on instead of being a mold impression.

 Spring Promise and Summer Dreams were both issued in 1982.
 Cybis released new sculptures twice a year (spring and fall) and if I recall correctly these were issued separately during that year.